 For Catholics, the Sacrament of Baptism is the first step in a lifelong journey of commitment and discipleship.
 Whether we are baptized as infants, children or adults, Baptism is the Church's way of celebrating and enacting the embrace of God.

-Please contact Father Holloway for Baptismal Preparation.
+Please contact the Church Office for Baptismal Preparation.

 As Catholics, we believe the Eucharist is the real presence of Jesus Christ and that He lovingly offers Himself as spiritual nourishment with each celebration of the Mass.
 This intimate exchange with our Lord strengthens us spiritually and brings us closer to God.
 It also increases our capacity to love one another more fully and to live in Christian community.